concavegit/ir-sea/reports/report.md

 }
 ```

-The parity bits are then appended to each nibble, resulting in a bit string of length 7.
-The encoded message data is now ready to be sent via the channel.

 For decoding, partial messages are simply extracted from each nybble, and joined to represent the bitstring of the original letter.

 ![](../hamming/encdec.png)